 We currently offer free on-site parking and 41 dedicated spaces for wheelchair users located adjacent to the entrance to the Lost City Plaza.
 This parking area is on a tarmac surface and on a slight decline towards the Lost City Plaza entrance.
 A valid Blue Badge must be displayed at all times, although special arrangements can be made for guests who do not have a Blue Badge and still need priority parking.
 Please advise a member of staff on arrival.

-Disabled access toilets are located in the main car park area, the Dino Diner, Treetops Pavilion, Cellarz, the Discovery Trail and Adventure Theme Park area.
+Disabled access toilets are located in the main car park area, Dino Diner, Treetops Pavilion, Cellarz, the Discovery Trail and Adventure Theme Park area.
 All toilets have level access for wheelchairs, lever arm taps to low basins and hand rails.
 Toilets in Dino Diner, Treetops Pavilion and Adventure Theme Park area also have an emergency pull cord.
 Adult changing facilities are available in the main car park toilet block.
 This is a 12m2 Changing Places approved Adult Changing Room with an adjustable changing table, WC and fixed wash basin.
 Unfortunately there is no shower facility.
 The room is fitted with an XY track system and powered hoist with a Standard 2 point spreader bar – no harnesses are provided.
 This facility will require a RADAR key.
 The Disabled Toilets do not require a RADAR key.

 The First Aid post is located between the Discovery Trail and the Amusement Area.
 Kindly note: First Aid staff are unable to dispense pills, potions or sprays.
 A trained first aider is resident in every area of the Park and a First Responder is on site at all times.